ajohnson819/ajohnson819/README.md

 I wanted to create a volunteer webpage that made it easy to volunteer for projects.
 The idea came from a church event.
 We wanted to create a meal plan, but several websites that I saw were not very helpful.
 One of the first things I did was create a static page using basic HTML5 and CSS3.
 It was fun.

+I added a carousel for fun and to meet the animation requirement.
+I also wanted to try my hand at the DOM and JS, so I added a way to change the color of the main heading.
+I had fun adding the tic-tac-toe board, as it was by far the greatest JavaScript challenge.
+The game really showed me how far I needed to go in JS.
+The to-do list features JavaScript again.
+It was challenging as was the game, and the mentors really came in clutch here.